matrix-org/matrix-spec-proposals/proposals/2881-message-attachments.md

 ## Alternatives

-1. Main alternative can be posting media messages as separate events, as it was done earlier, and aggregating them into event via  `m.relates_to` field, but clients must do a hide of those events, when aggregating event will be added to the room (like edits).
-This way give better fallback, but will generate more unecessary events instead of one event with group of medias (eg when user send one message with 20 attachments - in room will be 21 events instead of 1).
+1. Main alternative is posting media messages as separate events, as it was done earlier, and aggregating them later into one visual place via event with  `m.relates_to` field.
+So modern clients must do a hide of those events, when aggregating event will be added to the room (like edits do now).
+This way give better fallback, but will generate more unecessary events instead of one event with group of medias (eg when user send one text message with 20 attachments - in room will generate 21 events instead of 1).
+For exclude showing those events in modern clients before grouping event added, we can also extend separate media events via adding into them some "marker" field like `show: false` or `attached_to_message: true`.

 2. Other alternative is embedding images (and other media types) into message body via html tags, but this will make extracting and stylizing of the attachments harder.